 Fraud Triangle

 In his article, “Why Do Trusted People Commit Fraud?”
 Cressey (1951) contends that the fraud process can be categorized into three stages.
 They are motivation, opportunity, and rationalization.
-Motivation refers to the pressure on an individual to acquire additional finances (Schuchter & Levi, 2016).
+Motivation is the pressure on an individual to acquire additional finances (Schuchter & Levi, 2016).
 This pressure may drive an employee to acquire finances illegally and unorthodoxly.
 The need for money may arise from various circumstances.
 For instance, the fraudster may have a sick relative and possess an extravagant habit such as gambling.
-In other cases, the employee may perceive underpayment as opposed to other workers or the amount of workload, motivating him to steal from his employer.
+In other cases, the employee may perceive underpayment as opposed to other workers or the workload, motivating him to steal from his employer.
 The second step, dubbed opportunity, entails the identification of instances when the employee can unsuspectedly take the money.
 The culprit identifies opportunities that they perceive are most suitable and exhibit less likelihood of being caught.
-For instance, when the cash drawer is accidentally left unlocked at night — or forging the employer’s cheque.
+For instance, when the cash drawer is left unlocked at night — or forging the employer’s cheque.

 References